Japan hit by minor tsunami waves after magnitude 7.2 earthquake | DW | 20.03.2021

 Japan is on the Pacific "Ring of Fire," an area along the edge of the Pacific ocean which is characterized by strong seismic activity.

-Construction regulations in Japan mean that buildings must be built to withstand the frequent earthquakes.
+Construction regulations in Japan mean that buildings must be built to withstand frequent earthquakes.